There is thrift store shopping treasure waiting just for you!

 Make Money Flipping Thrift Store Items

 Could a Thrift Store Be Dangerous to Your Financial Health?

-Every time you turn on the television or pick up a newspaper, you are hit with more bad news about our economy.
-Even the wealthy are starting to pay more attention to saving money.
-As a result, more and more people are cutting coupons, forgoing luxury items and stepping into thrift store shopping for the first time.
+After years where wages are stagnant, more people are paying more attention to saving money.
+As a result, there are more consumers cutting coupons, forgoing luxury items and stepping into thrift store shopping for the first time.

 Vintage, retro, gently used, call it what you like, but secondhand items can be twice as nice.
 It is catching on as well; Everyone from movie stars to thrifty Moms to wealthy individuals like to stretch their dollars.
 Here are ten tips to make your next thrift store shopping trip a success.